krzurb/Urbanowski_Szczepanski_Studnia2D/README.md

 The program consists of 3 files:

--Prostokat.java: Definition of a class with variables x, y, z,
+- Prostokat.java: Definition of a class with variables x, y, z,

 - Rys.java: Code responsible for visualization,